openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-individual-openpgp-nist-bp-comp.md

 ### Signature data digest {#mldsa-sig-data-digest}

-Signature data (i.e. the data to be signed) is digested prior to signing operations, see {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.4.
+Signature data (i.e. the data to be signed) is digested prior to signing operations, see {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.4.
 Composite ML-DSA + ECC signatures MUST use the associated hash algorithm as specified in {{tab-mldsa-hash}} for the signature data digest.
 Signatures using other hash algorithms MUST be considered invalid.